DanielTsang26/async-workflow/README.md

 ### The MVP Execution Strategy

-While the distributed system outlined above represents the production design, a key requirement of early-stage infrastructure engineering is **maximizing execution velocity without compromising logical correctness**.
+While the distributed system outlined above represents the production design, a key requirement of early-stage infrastructure engineering is maximizing execution velocity without compromising logical correctness.

 For the 3-day challenge prototype, I made a conscious engineering decision to bypass the operational overhead of configuring separate database containers, network brokers, or third-party message queues on `localhost`.
 Instead, I engineered a fully self-contained, in-memory simulation script that isolates and demonstrates the exact math, logic, and state-machine behavior of the production recovery engine.